 Home Page Back to the Reviews Page

-This review was written by an independent curator.
+This review (below) was written by an independent UNCOMPENSATED curator.
 It does not necessarily represent the views of the artist.
 It is included unedited, except for minor grammatical corrections, so that the reader may understand how others have responded in words to these works of art.

-Falconer/Gunasegaram is a Tamil woman born in Sri Lanka who immigrated legally with her family to the United States at the age of 18.
-Although educated as a psychologist and employed in the United States as a research scientist in the study of breast cancer, she was swept away by her creative passion to paint in Venice.
+Curator Ross Lance Mitchell : https://www.facebook.com/rosslmitchell , https://www.youtube.com/watch?v=abt29ieStUw former gallery director at the Barnes Foundation Museum writes: Falconer/Gunasegaram is a [an Eelam] Tamil woman born in the USA and raised in Sri Lanka [formerly Ceylon] who immigrated LEGALLY with her family to The United States at the age of 18 [eighteen].
+Although educated as a psychologist and employed in the United States as a research scientist in the study of breast cancer, she was swept away by her creative passion to paint in Venice [Italy, The European UNION].

 The story of her coming to Italy is as romantic as it gets.
-While taking a rare vacation from her profession in molecular genetic epidemiology, she stayed in Venice for a month and painted.
+While taking a rare vacation from her profession in molecular genetic epidemiology , she stayed in Venice [ITALY-THE EUROPEAN UNION] for a month and painted.
 During her stay in Venice, she met a gallery owner who was impressed by her work.
 She was offered a monthly stipend and a place to live for a year.
 The Medicis live!
 Although she has been a life-long artist, she never took the field seriously as a profession for herself.
 Family pressures and a natural talent in the fields of psychology and science led her to success in both fields.
 But there was an inner longing for something else, something even more creative.
 You are surrounded in this gallery by the manifestation of that amazing journey.

 Falconer/Gunasegaram is a deeply spiritual person and her art grows out of her spirituality and her sensitivity.
 It also grows out of her feminism, represented by the element of gold symbolically woven into the construction of her art.
 Her use of paper as the support for her painting perfectly reflects her weltanschaung.
 The sensitivity of paper is quite different from that of canvas.
 Paper changes the nature of the paint as it absorbs the pigment but it also is changed by the act of absorption.
 As in Eisenberg's Uncertainty Principle where the mere fact of observation affects the results, Falconer/Gunasegaram absorbs her environment and changes it in the process.
 She measures the emotional content of those around her as well as her surroundings and her paintings are a litmus test of her findings.
 Further, there is a Rorschach ink blot test quality to the backgrounds of many of her pieces.
 What we end up with is a body of work that asks a question and then answers it; the background asks and the foreground answers.
 Like William Blake, Falconer/Gunasegaram is a visionary artist, one who searches her soul for the light within.